jakub-zawislak/formex/UPGRADE.md

   The above change solves that problem.
 Now it works in the same way as in Symfony

-* since 0.5 you must to use external validators to validate required fields.
+* you must use an external validator to validate required fields.

   See list of
   [available libraries](https://hexdocs.pm/formex/Formex.Validator.html#available-adapters)

-  If you use validator other than `Ecto.Changeset`, you will got new errors messages.
-If you have translated errors, you should write new translation.
-  Also, errors that you put to changeset in `changeset_after_create_callback` will not be used in validation.

   You have two options to migrate validations:
-  1. Use any available validator and move your validation from `changeset_after_create_callback` to `:validation` option of `Formex.Type.add`
+  1. Use any available validator and:
+    - move your validation from `changeset_after_create_callback` to `:validation` option of `Formex.Type.add`
+    - rewrite translation for error messages, if had any
-  2. Use `Formex.Ecto.ChangesetValidator` (from `formex_ecto` package) and move your
+  2. Use `Formex.Ecto.ChangesetValidator` (from `formex_ecto` package) and:
-    validation from `changeset_after_create_callback` to a new callback - `changeset_validation`
+    - move your validation from `changeset_after_create_callback` to a new callback - `changeset_validation` from `Formex.Ecto.ChangesetValidator`.

-    from `Formex.Ecto.ChangesetValidator`.
+  The second option is faster.

   And remember, `:required` is no longer used for validation.